-Newly-Appeared Martyrs of Lesbos, Sts Raphael, Nicholas and Irene were martyred by the Turks on Bright Tuesday (April 9, 1463) ten years after the Fall of Constantinople.
+Newly-Appeared Martyrs of Lesbos, Saints Raphael, Nicholas and Irene were martyred by the Turks on Bright Tuesday (April 9, 1463) ten years after the Fall of Constantinople.
 They began appearing to various inhabitants of Lesbos in 1959 and revealed the details of their lives and martyrdom.
 These accounts form the basis of Photios Kontoglou’s 1962 book A GREAT SIGN (in Greek).

 In the spring of 1463, the Turks raided the monastery and captured the monks.
 They were tortured from Holy Thursday until Bright Tuesday.
-St Raphael was tied to a tree, and the ferocious Turks sawed through his jaw, killing him.
-St Nicholas was also tortured, and he died while witnessing his Elder’s martyrdom.
+Saint Raphael was tied to a tree, and the ferocious Turks sawed through his jaw, killing him.
+Saint Nicholas was also tortured, and he died while witnessing his Elder’s martyrdom.
 He appeared to people and indicated the spot where his relics were uncovered on June 13, 1960.

-Sts Raphael, Nicholas, and Irene (and those with them) are also commemorated on Bright Tuesday.
+Saints Raphael, Nicholas, and Irene (and those with them) are also commemorated on Bright Tuesday.
 Dr. Constantine Cavarnos has given a detailed account of their life, miracles, and spiritual counsels in Volume 10 of his inspirational series MODERN ORTHODOX SAINTS (Belmont, MA, 1990).